npm1/hasDroppedEntry/README.md

 However, such buffers have size limits for memory-saving reasons (see [maxBufferSize](https://w3c.github.io/timing-entrytypes-registry/#dfn-maxbuffersize)).
 These size limits may vary by user agent, and, in the case of Resource Timing, may be set by the developer.
-Thus we propose adding a parameter to the observer callback: a boolean `hasDroppedEntry`.
+Thus we propose adding a parameter to the observer callback: an integer `droppedEntriesCount`.
-This is set when the observer is observing an entryType such that the buffer at some point was full, preventing an entry from being added to the buffer.
+When the observer is observing an entryType such that the buffer at some point was full, preventing an entry from being added to the buffer, the number of dropped entries increases.
 Note that the buffer being full is not a sufficient condition, as there are buffers that easily become full, like for `paint` (as the only entries for these are the first paint and first contentful paint, and hence the buffer size is 2).
-The buffer must become full AND an entry must have been dropped due to this for `hasDroppedEntry` to be true.
+The buffer must become full AND an entry must have been dropped due to this for `droppedEntriesCount` to be incremented.
-The `hasDropppedEntry` parameter enables analytics providers to measure how often certain kinds of buffers become full and hence provide feedback to browser vendors about the buffer sizes.
+The `droppedEntriesCount` parameter enables analytics providers to measure how often certain kinds of buffers become full and hence provide feedback to browser vendors about the buffer sizes.

 ## Goals